Wohlstand/libADLMIDI/README.md

  * Fixed crash on attempt to change the volume of a blank note
  * Added an ability to supply the custom list of embedded banks using `-DGENADLDATA_CUSTOM_BANKLIST=/path/to/ini/file.ini` argument
  * Improved support of the CMF files: added support for previously missing transpose, depth control, and song marker controllers
+ * Added ESFMu emulator for the future ESFM support (Currently used as one another OPL3 emulator and without panned stereo support yet).

 ## 1.5.1   2022-10-31
  * Added an ability to disable the automatical arpeggio